sveltejs/learn.svelte.dev/content/tutorial/04-advanced-sveltekit/05-advanced-loading/01-universal-load-functions/README.md

 - You're loading data from an external API
 - You want to use in-memory data if it's available
 - You want to delay navigation until an image has been preloaded, to avoid pop-in
-- You need to return something from `load` that can't be serialized (SvelteKit uses [devalue](https://github.com/Rich-Harris/devalue) to turn server data into JSON), such as a component or a store
+- You must not return something from `load` that can't be serialized (SvelteKit uses [devalue](https://github.com/Rich-Harris/devalue) to turn server data into JSON), such as a component or a store

 In this exercise, we're dealing with the latter case.
 The server `load` functions in `src/routes/red/+page.server.js`, `src/routes/green/+page.server.js` and `src/routes/blue/+page.server.js` return a `component` constructor, which can't be serialized like data.
 If you navigate to `/red`, `/green` or `/blue`, you'll see a 'Data returned from `load` ... is not serializable' error in the terminal.